All Episodes

 You know, if you haven't watched Saving Private Ryan, take a look.

-And and because that is re that was their reality.
+Because that was their reality.

 They were sitting ducks and just being slaughtered on the beaches of Normandy.

-I mean, you just I mean, they're just so amazing, you can't say enough good about these people.
+I mean, you just, I mean, they're just so amazing.

-Yeah, I mean, there's there's one part in the song, The Man, where it says, uh, I'm the grandson of a soldier, and I'd fight the whole world over if duty called and freedom's on the line.
+Yeah, I mean, there's one part in the song, The Man, where it says, I'm the grandson of a soldier, and I'd fight the whole world over if duty called and freedom's on the line.

 But thanks to the greatest generation and the one still fighting for our nation, I've never had to kill from my way of life.